Skip to content

 Use the Buddy System

 We strongly recommend diving with a partner for mutual support in case of an emergency.
-It’s best to stay visible to each other, and maintain verbal communication through a radio or similar device whenever possible.
+It’s best to stay visible to each other, and maintain communication through hand signals.

 When using the buddy system, each diver monitors their partners air supply, dive computer, and overall well-being.
 This allows you to provide help for your partner quickly in case of an emergency.
 The buddy system also makes it easier to navigate while diving.